yordivad/MLambda/docs/blog/about-actor.md

 ## Abstract

 In this paper, we are going to cover the concepts about Actor Computational Model and Reactive Programming, as you know there are many computational models, as Turing Machines, Von Neumann Architectures that helps us to write interactive programming, Actor model break the way that we think in computational.
 Actors Model is base on physical properties, that allow us to think differently.

 ## Motivation

-We want to modelling intelligence in terms of a society of communication knowledge- base problem-solving experts.
+We want to model intelligence in terms of a society of communication knowledge- base problem-solving experts.
 In turn, each of the experts can be viewed as a society that can be further decomposed in the same way until the primitive actors of the system are reached [Hewitt, 1976]

 This is the motivation to study actor, it is a completely different way to understand computational, in order to provide smart agents that are interacting between them resolving problems. as today we are building Microservices architectures but it is not more than actors interacting between them.